"...best overall radar-laser-

 Same story on 34.7 GHz Ka-band where the Escort Max achieved six percent greater range than the 9500ix, 16 percent less than the Redline.
 On the widely used 35.5 GHz Ka-band frequency it nearly equaled the Escort Redline, with 16 percent more range than the Escort Passport 9500ix.

 We found the Escort Passport Max to be a stylish, well-mannered radar detector with a wide array of features and user preferences.
-It also has the best performance of any GPS-enabled model.
+It also has the best performance of any model in this segment.
 These traits elevate the Escort Passport Max to the top tier among the best red light camera countermeasures.